LoRaWAN gets to the Moon... and back

 An evaluation kit for Semtech’s LR 1110 transceiver can be found on ThingPark Market, in the IoT (Internet of Things) Solutions area, included in the Lora Edge Asset Management Evaluation Kit, developed by Actility in cooperation with Semtech and Tago.Io.

 This kit now offers solution providers and system integrators a complete solution to quickly evaluate the Semtech LoRa Edge LR 1100 Cloud technology for asset management solutions.

-This solution also allows to deploy any related use case in record time, the gateways included in the kit are pre-provisioned on ThingPark Community which is seamlessly integrated to Semtech Cloud Join server as part of a pre-established roaming interface based on ThingPark Exchange.
-This means that as soon as you have claimed your LR1110 ownership keys on Semtech Join server, the devices can join the LoRaWAN network powered by ThingPark Community platform.
-ThingPark Community now also includes seamless integration to Semtech’s cloud location solver as part of ThingPark’s extensive library of drivers and processors, which means the LR1110 can be interfaced to any of the ThingPark Enterprise Connectors, e.g. Azure IoT Central or IoT Hub, using ready-to use pre-decoded JSON payload.
-A complete tutorial and step by step procedure is provided together with the kit, as well as professional support.
+This solution also allows for deploying any related use case in record time, the gateways included in the kit are pre-provisioned on ThingPark Community which is seamlessly integrated to Semtech Cloud Join server as part of a pre-established roaming interface based on ThingPark Exchange.
+This means that as soon as you have claimed your LR1110 ownership keys on the Semtech Join server, the devices can join the LoRaWAN network powered by the ThingPark Community platform.
+ThingPark Community now also includes seamless integration to Semtech’s cloud location solver as part of ThingPark’s extensive library of drivers and processors, which means the LR1110 can be interfaced to any of the ThingPark Enterprise Connectors, e.g. Azure IoT Central or IoT Hub, using ready-to-use pre-decoded JSON payload.
+A complete tutorial and step-by-step procedure are provided together with the kit, as well as professional support.